Essential Tips For More Effective Cold Calling

 Prepare A Strong Opening Sentence

-For example, you could start your call by giving the prospect a sincere compliment on a recent accomplishment that you have learned about while doing your research into the prospect.
-This could be congratulating them on an award win or mentioning a recent piece of media coverage they have earned.
+For example, you could start your call by giving the prospect a sincere compliment on a recent accomplishment that you have learned about while doing your research on the prospect.
+This could be congratulating them on an award win or mentioning a recent media coverage they have earned.
 This shows you understand them and pay attention to what they do and will start the conversation on a positive note.

 Be Motivated By Rejection